woojoo666/arcana-notes/Readme.md

 			first: "Bob"
 			last: "Smith"

-	console.log( Bob )->          // Bob is in scope, so this will print out the object Bob console.log( isAdult )->      // isAdult is not in scope, so this will prints "undefined" console.log( Bob._age )->     // _age is private, so this won't work, prints "undefined"
+	console.log( Bob )          // Bob is in scope, so this will print out the object Bob console.log( isAdult )      // isAdult is not in scope, so this will prints "undefined" console.log( Bob._age )     // _age is private, so this won't work, prints "undefined"

 We can use loops to define repeated behaviors

 	joe: (name: "Joe", age: 20)

 	for key, val in joe:
-		console.log(key + ": " + val)->    // will print "name: Joe" and "age: 20"
+		console.log(key + ": " + val)    // will print "name: Joe" and "age: 20"

 	for key in joe.keys:
-		console.log(key)->                 // will print "name" and "age"
+		console.log(key)                 // will print "name" and "age"

 Lastly, the keyword `undefined` basically means that we are trying to access a value that hasn't been defined.
 For example, if we try to access `someObject.height`, it will return `undefined`.